GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/04.131-140/09.Chief-of-Sinners/docs.md

 ---
+title: |
-title: 139.
-Chief of Sinners
+    139. Chief of Sinners - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 139.
+Chief of Sinners.
+Chief of sinners tho' I be, Jesus shed his blood for me, Died that I might live on high, Died that I might never die; As the branch is to the vine, I am his, and he is mine.
+    keywords:  |
-    keywords: Christ in Song, Chief of Sinners, Chief of sinners tho&#039; I be,
+        Christ in Song, adventhymnals, advent hymnals, Chief of Sinners, Chief of sinners tho' I be.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 139. CHIEF OF SINNERS
+####  Christ in Song,

 ```txt
 1.